This privately funded facility is a unique cultural asset that contributes to and enhances the life of Gippsland.

 The Cowwarr Art Space came into being when Carolyn Crossley purchased the old Cowwarr Butter Factory in November 1992.
 It took six months of extensive renovations before it opened as the Cowwarr Art Space in June 1993.
-Carolyn was led by her personal vision to create a highly flexible, inclusive Art Space.
-It is through nurturing and expanding relationships that her vision was achieved and in 1994 Cowwarr Arts Network (CAN Inc.) the not-for-profit Incorporated Association was formed and continues to operated out of the space to this day.
-When Sculptor Clive Murray-White joined as her partner in 1996, a whole new dimension was created with the addition of the Open Sculpture Studio.
-The concept is working, the residency program has hosted a 110 artists from 16 countries to date.
+The following year the Cowwarr Arts Network (CAN Inc.) the not-for-profit Incorporated Association was formed and develped many projects both in the space and in the broader Gippsland region.
+It is through nurturing and expanding relationships that Carolyn's vision has been realised.

 Of course the history goes far beyond that of white settlement.
 The Gunaikurnai people are the Traditional Owners of Gippsland.
-There are approximately 3,000 Gunaikurnai people, and their territory includes the coastal and inland areas to the southern slopes of the Victorian Alps.
-Gunaikurnai people have occupied the land for over 30,000 years.
-Gunaikurnai Nation is made up of five major clans.
+Gunaikurnai people have occupied the land for over 40,000 + years.
+The Gunaikurnai Nation is made up of five major language groups.
 Cowwarr Art Space is on the land of the Brayakaulung people.
 Learn More